 6. Are the boost switches in place, and have the external air vents been fitted?

 After commissioning your MVHR system you should ensure that you service your system regularly.
-Click here to learn more about MVHR servicing
+Here’s some great insights for Servicing Your MVHR System.

 Studio 7, Richmond Road Studios, 119 Richmond Road, Kingston Upon Thames, KT2 5BX.